 3. What are the fees for these licenses?

 4. Who can I call if I have more questions?

-Any questions on permits to purchase, firearm ID cards or registration of weapons, contact the Identification Unit at 732-721-5600, ext.
+Any questions on permits to purchase, firearm ID cards or registration of weapons, contact the Identification Unit at 732-721-5600, Ext.
 3091.

 5. How do I obtain a copy of an incident report?

 If you were involved in an incident, such as an accident or theft and it was documented by an Old Bridge Township Police Officer with a case number and written report, you may receive a copy, if applicable.
 Reports are generally available for review following five (5) days of the initial incident and must be picked up at the Old Bridge Police Records Bureau.
 If you wish to obtain an incident report, the Records Bureau is open to the public Tuesday through Thursday, 8:30 a.m. to 4:30 p.m.
 If you wish to avoid trip to Police station, you can also obtain the report thru our website by clicking HERE.

 6. What are the fees for a copy of an incident report?

 ii.
 By mail - $5.00